The compost and woodchips are not intended for commercial applications, but rather for the citizens of Lawrence. For residential use only.

 What is Mulch?

 Mulch is a material used to cover the soil.
 Most mulches are organic (woodchips, unfinished compost, straw) but inorganics such as lava rock or limestone can add an appealing, low maintenance touch.
 Good mulch conserves water by reducing moisture evaporation from the soil.
 The woodchips the City sells are made from tree materials brought in from residential and commercial sources.
 Note: Woodchips may contain Emerald Ash Borer.
 Transportation within counties quarantined for Emerald Ash Borer is okay.
-Do not transport woodchips outside of the listed quarantined counties: Atchison, Doniphan, Douglas, Jefferson, Johnson, Leavenworth and Wyandotte.
+Do not transport woodchips outside of the listed quarantined counties: Atchison, Doniphan, Douglas, Jefferson, Johnson, Leavenworth, Shawnee, and Wyandotte.